MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-server-exclusions-microsoft-defender-antivirus.md

 ## Built-in exclusions

-Because Microsoft Defender Antivirus is built into Windows Server 2016 and later, it doesn't require exclusions for operating system files.
+Because Microsoft Defender Antivirus is built into Windows, including Windows 10, Windows 11, and Windows Server 2016 and later, it doesn't require exclusions for operating system files.

-Operating system exclusions and server role exclusions don't appear in the standard exclusion lists that are shown in the [Windows Security app](microsoft-defender-security-center-antivirus.md).

 Built-in exclusions include: